splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

                             --realm <SPLUNK_REALM> -- <SPLUNK_ACCESS_TOKEN> \
                             --enable-profiler --enable-profiler-memory --enable-metrics

                         Next, ensure the service is running and restart your application.
-See :ref:`verify-install` and :ref:`start-restart-java-apps`.
+See :ref:`auto-discovery-linux-verify` and :ref:`auto-discovery-linux-restart-apps`.

                     .. tab:: systemd